MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 ### Microsoft Ignite

-Microsoft Ignite 2018 in Orlando has many sessions that are tagged [Azure Information Protection](https://myignite.techcommunity.microsoft.com/sessions?q=Azure%2520Information%2520Protection).
-All sessions are recorded so if you can't join us there, you can still watch the sessions afterwards.
+Microsoft Ignite 2018 in Orlando had many sessions that are tagged [Azure Information Protection](https://myignite.techcommunity.microsoft.com/sessions?q=Azure%2520Information%2520Protection).
+All sessions were recorded so if you couldn't join us there, you can still watch the sessions afterwards.
 Our top five sessions that we recommend:

 - [BRK2006 - Use Microsoft Information Protection (MIP) to help protect your sensitive data everywhere, throughout its lifecycle](https://myignite.techcommunity.microsoft.com/sessions/64297) - watch the [YouTube video](https://youtu.be/gmHVF-1cLXA)